Also known as: Cirrhosis - hepatorenal and Liver failure - hepatorenal

 The following may be signs of liver failure:

-The disorder is generally treated in the same way as kidney failure from any other cause.
+Treatment is about the same as for kidney failure from any cause.
+It includes:

 This disorder most often is diagnosed in the hospital during treatment for a liver disorder.

 Garcia-Tsao G. Cirrhosis and its sequelae.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 153.